quartznet/quartznet/docs/documentation/quartz-4.x/tutorial/job-stores.md

  You should also strongly consider setting useProperties to true to restrict key-values to be strings.
  :::

+// "stj" is alias for "Quartz.Simpl.SystemTextJsonObjectSerializer, Quartz.Serialization.SystemTextJson"
- // "json" is alias for "Quartz.Simpl.JsonObjectSerializer, Quartz.Serialization.Json"
+// "newtonsoft" is alias for "Quartz.Simpl.NewtonsoftJsonObjectSerializer, Quartz.Serialization.Newtonsoft"
- quartz.serializer.type = json
+ quartz.serializer.type = stj